Committee of ManagementBanksia Palliative Care Service Inc.

 Therese joined the Committee of Management in 2012 and has over 25 years experience managing and delivering health and community services to support people living with a disability, older people and children and families.

-Therese is currently the Chief Executive Officer of the Oakleigh Centre in Melbourne.
+Therese is currently the Chief Executive Officer of OC Connections (formerly Oakleigh Centre) in Melbourne.
 She is a Registered Nurse with tertiary qualifications in Community Health and Management.
 Therese is a graduate of the Australian Institute of Company Directors.